Betrayal Trauma and Post-Betrayal Syndrome

 Infographic

-As a result, betrayal trauma may result from prolonged emotional abuse, gaslighting, and manipulation, not to mention routine lying and infidelity.
-This not infrequently leads to post-betrayal syndrome, a combination of devastation, loss of reality (because of constant invalidation and gaslighting), and typical or atypical grief reactions.
+As a result, betrayal trauma comes from prolonged emotional abuse, gaslighting, and manipulation, not to mention routine lying and infidelity.
+This may lead to post-betrayal syndrome, a combination of devastation, loss of reality (because of constant invalidation and gaslighting), and typical or atypical grief reactions.
+Cognitive dissonance rules.
+The trauma bond is hard to break.

-Next, perseveration and out-of-control self- and partner questioning may be additionally traumatizing.
-When pervasive questioning leads to further trauma, it is occasionally (and dramatically) called “pain shopping” or “emotional cutting.”
-After betrayal, it is appropriate to ask questions, but this process can become pathological.
+Perseveration and out-of-control self- and partner questioning are additionally traumatizing.
+When pervasive questioning leads to further trauma, it is dramatically called “pain shopping” or “emotional cutting.”
+After betrayal, asking questions becomes pathological when you can only identify with the story in your mind.

-If you have symptoms of post-betrayal syndrome, here are some ideas and considerations for recovery.
+If you have symptoms of post-betrayal syndrome, here are some ideas for recovery.

 Manifesting Betrayal Trauma